Research

 Lockheed Martin Space Systems

-• Develop innovative algorithms which improved the efficiency and accuracy in signal and image processing for a variety of sensor types (EOIR, Radar, Lidar, and SAR).
-Develop data fusion algorithm for object detection, object tracking, and object state estimation.
+• Developed innovative algorithms which improved the efficiency and accuracy in signal and image processing for a variety of sensor types (visible, infrared, multispectral, and RF).
+Developed data fusion algorithm for object detection, tracking, and state estimation.

-• Design novel machine learning networks for super resolution, image-to-image translation, and style transfer with Generative Adversarial Networks (GANs), image segmentation with UNETs and FCNs, and object classification with Convolution Neural Networks (CNNs).
+• Designed novel machine learning networks for super resolution, image‐to‐image translation, and style transfer with Generative Adversarial Networks (GANs), image segmentation with UNETs and FCNs, and object classification with Convolution Neural Networks (CNNs).

 • Improve methods for synthetic radiometric scene generation to enhance fidelity of an optical payload simulation.

-• Selected as a Recognized Technical Talent for technical contributions within first year.
+• Selected as a Lockheed Martin Recognized Technical Talent for technical contributions within first year.

-• Generated intellectual property which was awarded and protected as a trade secret.
+• Generated intellectual property which provided technical advantage for many applications and was therefore awarded and protected as a trade secret.

 Telescope Array Collaboration